COVID-19 UPDATES

 About Me

-After a year of refreshment leave and reflection, I am back at Kahurangi School part-time.
-As a teacher I promote kindness and care for Papatūānuku, her creatures, plants and people.
-As a librarian, I try to foster life-long reading habits.
-As a potterer I know the value of gardening and crafting.
-As an immigrant, I’m an advocate for the learning of languages as a vehicle for a better understanding of the multicultural world we live in.
+As a teacher, I strive to instil kindness and care for Papatūānuku, her creatures, plants, and people.
+As a librarian, I aim to foster lifelong reading habits.
+As a potterer, I understand the value of gardening and crafting.
+As an immigrant, I advocate for language learning to cultivate tolerance and empathy in our complex world.

 Lesley Mitrakas